Create Your First Project

 /INSPIRATION/

-The center panel of Paulliot’s banner features two abstract red Wisconsin “W”’s and two green water spirits.
+The center panel of Pauliot’s banner features two abstract red Wisconsin “W”’s and two green water spirits.
 The image of the water spirits is a reference to the sacred two-tailed water spirit mound on Observatory Hill that the university damaged in 1902 when they built sidewalks through the two wings.

 /COLOR/